mauer/xmidictrl/docs/configuration.md

 # Configuration of XMidiCtrl

 XMidiCtrl uses configuration files in the [TOML](https://toml.io/en/) format.
-I have chosen this format, as it is easy to read and offers comments in the configuration.
-There is no User Interface to configure the mappings.
-It has to be done outside X-Plane using a text editor.
-I recommend Visual Studio Code as it includes syntax highlighting for TOML.
+I have chosen this format, as it is easy to read and offers the option to include comments in the file.
+I recommend Visual Studio Code from Microsoft to edit the configuration files as it includes syntax highlighting and checking for TOML.

+The configuration for an aircraft is called an **Aircraft Profile** in XMidiCtrl.
+Those profiles define the MIDI devices which should be used, as well as the mappings for each device.
+You can have a look at the included example profiles in the `examples` directory of the XMidiCtrl installation.
+They should be a good starting point to create your on aircraft configurations.

 ## TOML Syntax

 TOML is using a very simple key/value pair syntax.
-To set the version number in the config file you just have to type:
+For example, to set the version number in the config file you just have to type:

 ```
 version = "1.0"